This course helps you develop an interesting and manageable research project.

 The last part is probably the easiest.
 You are already motivated to run this research project.
 Now, you have to convince others that they should be interested in your project.

 Ideally, you should take this course three terms before you write your thesis.

-Attention: the course begins before the actual start of term as there will be an obligatory intensive week!
+Attention: the course begins before the actual start of term.

 |Teacher: ||Prof. Dr. Wendelin Schnedler |

 |Contact person: ||Fabian Bopp |